silentjames/WoD-charsheets-for-Obsidian/README.md

 - must use 'X' as a replacement for '10';
 - need to manually add `bearing`, `blood_per_turn` and, if needed, `blood_current2`, `blood_current3`, `blood_current4` properties.

-**Q**: When I add the layout into Fantasy Statblock, I see a warning about Javascript code!
+**Q**: When I add the layout into Fantasy Statblock, I see a warning about included Javascript blocks!
 What's this?
 <br>
 **A**: The layout has some simple blocks of code inside, to be used with [Dice Roller](https://github.com/javalent/dice-roller) plugin.